RishiRaj1495/Chat-GPT/README.md

 <h1 style="color:blue; font-weight:bold;">Chat GPT Clone</h1>
+This project is a Chat GPT clone built with Next.js, utilizing the OpenAI API to deliver a conversational AI experience.

 ## Live Application
-<p>Visit the live application at <i>chat-gpt-rho-taupe.vercel.app</i></p>
+<p>Visit the live application at <i>https://chat-gpt-rho-taupe.vercel.app/</i></p>

-This project is a Chat GPT clone built with Next.js, utilizing the OpenAI API to deliver a conversational AI experience.

 ## Getting Started
 To set up the project locally, follow these steps: